 - Oregano: Fresh or dried, oregano’s pungent, earthy aromatics are a great complement to the pesto’s star player, the basil.

 Speaking of spices and herbs, your pesto isn’t limited to just the above ingredients!
-Consider adding in the following if you have them on hand:
+Consider adding in one or two of the following if you have them on hand:

 Just be sure that you don’t mix in too many strong flavors at once to your pesto, after all, you still want the basil to be the star!

 Making your pesto is as simple as adding all your ingredients to a food processor and breaking them down.
 Now, you can do it one of two ways: